waveywaves/mirrord-kafka-debug-example/BLOG.md

 - Understand message flow in complex distributed systems
 - Troubleshoot production issues without disrupting service

-By leveraging mirrord, you can significantly improve your productivity when working with Kafka-based applications and streamline your debugging workflow.
+By leveraging mirrord, you can significantly improve your productivity when working with Kafka consumer applications and streamline your debugging workflow.

 For more information, visit the official [mirrord documentation](https://mirrord.dev/docs/).